sagan/simplegoproxy/README.md

 curl -i "localhost:8380/ipcfg.co/json"
 ```

-The "entrypoint url" accepts GET requests only.
+The "entrypoint url" accepts http requests.
 By default it will just fetch the "target url" and return the original response, without any modification.
 Add specic query parameters to set the modification rules.
 E.g.:

 ```
 curl -i "localhost:8380/https://ipcfg.co/json?_sgp_cors"